 The indigenous Celtic population of Britain resisted the coming of the Anglo-Saxons as much as it had resisted the coming of the Romans, and had about as much luck as they had had against the Romans.

-Now it is possible that the written records of the 9th and 10th centuries reflect accurate oral traditions about Arthur’s activities and had been passed down since the early 6th century, but whenever a historian tries to invoke oral tradition as a piece of evidence, it usually means that you don’t really have any evidence or explanation.
+It is possible that the written records of the 9th and 10th centuries reflect accurate oral traditions about Arthur’s activities and had been passed down since the early 6th century.
+However, whenever a historian tries to invoke oral tradition as a piece of evidence, it generally means there isn’t hard evidence or an explanation.
 If you stick to strictly contemporary sources of the 6th century, there’s very little evidence at all about Arthur and his activities.

 We do know that not all the Celts chose to fight the Anglo-Saxons; there was a fairly substantial migration of Celts from Anglo-Saxon territories to northwest France in Brittany.

 The Scotti and the Kingdom of Dál Riata